es-socrates/getty.sh/docs/en/blog/update.1.0.4.md

 - **Tailwind Config Adjustments**: Made necessary adjustments to `tailwind.config.js`.
 - **Dependency Cleanup**: Removed unnecessary dependencies to optimize performance.

-These changes collectively improve the functionality, usability, and security of Getty.
+These changes collectively improve the functionality, usability, and security of getty.
 We're committed to providing a seamless and enjoyable experience for all users.

 ### 15. New Feature: Custom Theme Editing in Chat